Teslong Flexible Bore Scope 45 inch with 130mm screen – NTG500

 - Works in bores 20cal and up

-- Focus adjustable via adjusting the mirror position which screws onto the end of the optic fiber tube.
+- Focus adjustable via moving the the mirror position and locking up.
 It has wide focus tolerance.
 Adjust for each bore size.

 - SD card for recording video and stills.
 32gb.
 Which can be removed and connected into a computer for downloading recordings.

 Stuarts Tips: I have owned and extensively used a Hawkeye optical borescope for 25 years.
-The 17″ version.
+The 17″ rigid version.
 This has been the industry standard.
 Not only have I used this for my own firearms but also extensively used in my Training business (Bench Rest Training).
 I have seen through many thousands of barrels.
-I have found over time that 90% of the use is mainly for looking in the first 6″ of the bores.
+I have found over time that 90% of the use is mainly for looking in the first 6″ or so of the bores.
 That is the area which tells most of the story.
-Then 10% of time checking at the muzzle area.
+Then 10% of time checking the rest of the barrel.
 A borescope can be very helpful, particularly for checking fouling and erosion in the bore.
 Checking whether your cleaning operations are actually removing all the fouling on not.
-This Teslong rigid digital borescope is surprisingly very good indeed and extremely good value for money.
+This Teslong digital borescope is surprisingly very good indeed and extremely good value for money.
 This now makes the possibility of owning a borescope, which is normally a very expensive item, open to most shooters due to the inexpensive price point.
-The images are easily viewed via a separate device screen compared to placing your eye in an awkward position behind the optical Hawkeye scope.
+The images are easily viewed via the separate device screen compared to placing your eye in an awkward position behind the optical Hawkeye scope.
 The Teslong unit has a flexible USB lead that is 1.5m long and this version comes with its own screen and does not require a phone or PC.
 The quality of the images at least equals those from a Hawkeye optical view in my opinion.
 The Teslong is fairly quick to start up and get images.
 You can also take pictures and record video and stored on the supplied SD micro drive.
 Care about your firearms?
 Need to know what’s inside?
 Information is the key.

 Youtube video review here done by “2 Clicks Up……”